ymonbru/Diagram-chasing/README.md

 ## Description of files
 In Diagram_chase.ipynb you can find a firendly user notebook.
+Some example are added at the end.

 The file salamander_user.py is there to hide the computation done in the notebook.